-- MRI: This scan uses powerful magnets and a computer to take pictures of your scapula and surrounding tissues and bones.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An MRI or CT scan may be used to check for a fracture or other injury.
+You may be given contrast liquid to help a fracture show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a scapular fracture treated?